How to Harness the Power of Chi Energy

 Separate your hands slightly and then close them again.
 Do it slowly.
 Practice this often so that you become familiar with how the energy feels.
 Later on, you’ll notice it within your body.

-Sometimes our chi becomes stagnant or blocked due to neglect, strong emotions, or trauma.
+Sometimes, our chi becomes stagnant or blocked due to neglect, strong emotions, or trauma.
 When this happens, life becomes difficult and even bleak.
 You may experience physical ailments and energy loss.

-The good news is that developing a healthy flow of chi is extremely easy.
-And there are hundreds of ways to cultivate it.
+The good news is that developing a healthy flow of chi is extremely easy, and there are hundreds of ways to cultivate it.

-This simple exercise is called The Microcosmic orbit.
+This simple exercise is called the microcosmic orbit.
 The idea here is that your chi flows in a loop along two major channels: the governing channel (up and down your back) and the conception channel (up and down your front).

 It may not seem like much, but it’s a great way to get the chi moving.

 Practice this several times and then change direction.
 Use visualization to really “see” the energy flowing around the circuit and experiment with the pace of your movements.
-It is recommended to practice deep, abdominal breathing.
+It is recommended to practice deep abdominal breathing.

 Where the mind goes, the chi will follow.
-By practicing simple chi exercises daily you will gain confidence in your ability to manipulate the energy with your thoughts.
+By practicing simple chi exercises daily, you will gain confidence in your ability to manipulate the energy with your thoughts.

-For goals, simply build the flow of chi up in your body and then meditate deeply on your desires.
+Spiritual goals: Simply build the flow of chi up in your body and then meditate deeply on your desires.
 The practice of visualization accompanied with strong chi will yield powerful results.

-For healing, become familiar with what the energy feels like.
+Healing: Become familiar with what the energy feels like.
 Practice moving it around your body with your mind.
 In time, you will be able to direct your chi into objects and people through your hands.